danielinux/llkdd/README.md

 Before starting, it is import to have already experience with C programming.
 C is the Linux Kernel "Lingua Franca".
-Almost 97% the source code is written C and a very part in Assembly.
+Almost 97% the source code is written C and a small part in Assembly.
 A good knowledge about hardware standards and how it works is strongly recommended, specially for device drivers.

 ### Coding Style